solariun/atomicx/README.md

 * **IMPORTANT** since all threads will be executed in the "regular" stack, it will not be jailed in the stack memory page, *DO NOT USE STACK ADDRESS TO COMMUNICATE with another threads or source of information that could be read by others thread.

+* **IMPORTANT** It is necessary to provide functions specialise ticks (read a tick and sleep some ticks), but with the difference that now developers can choose what is the tick granularity (real processing tick, nano seconds, milliseconds, microseconds and etc...).
+    * Since it will be provided by the developer, it gives the possibility to use external clocks, hardware sleep or lower consumptions and fine tune power and resource usages.

 ``` C++
 //
 //  main.cpp